-INDOXACARB EMULSIFIABLE CONCENTRATES
+INDOXACARB EMULSIFIABLE CONCENTRATE

-FAO Specification 612/EC (June 2009)
+FAO Specification 612 / EC (December 2018)\

-This specification, which is PART ONE of this publication, is based on an evaluation of data submitted by the manufacturer whose name is listed in the evaluation report (612/2009).
-It should be applicable to relevant products of these manufacturers but it is not an endorsement of those products, nor a guarantee that they comply with the specifications.
+This specification, which is PART ONE of this publication, is based on an evaluation of data submitted by the manufacturers whose name are listed in the evaluation reports (612/2009 & 612/2018.1).
+It should be applicable to relevant products of this manufacturer but it is not an endorsement of those products, nor a guarantee that they comply with the specifications.
 The specification may not be appropriate for the products of other manufacturers.
-The evaluation report (612/2009) as PART TWO forms an integral part of this publication.
+The evaluation reports (612/2009 & 612/2018.1) as PART TWO form an integral part of this publication.

-The material shall consist of technical indoxacarb, complying with the requirements of FAO specification 612/TC (2008), dissolved in suitable solvents, together with any other necessary formulants.
+The material shall consist of technical indoxacarb, complying with the requirements of FAO specification 612/TC (December 2018), dissolved in suitable solvents, together with any other necessary formulants.
 It shall be in the form of a stable homogeneous liquid, free from visible suspended matter and sediment, to be applied as an emulsion after dilution in water.

-2.1 Identity tests (612/EC/M/1 Note 1)
+2.1 Identity tests (612/EC/M/2, CIPAC Handbook N, p.
+79, 2011)